sebaslogen/resaca/README.md

 ## RememberScoped lifecycle internal implementation details

-This project uses a ViewModel as a container to store all scoped ViewModels and scoped objects.
+This project uses internally a ViewModel as a container to store all scoped ViewModels and scoped objects.

 When a Composable is disposed of, we don't know for sure if it will return again later.
 So at the moment of disposal, we mark in our container the associated object to be disposed of after a small delay (currently 5 seconds).
 During the span of time of this delay, a few things can happen:

-- The Composable is not part of the composition anymore after the delay and the associated object is disposed of. 🚮
+- The Composable is not part of the composition anymore after the delay and then the associated object is disposed of. 🚮
 - The LifecycleOwner of the disposed Composable (i.e. the navigation destination where the Composable lived) is paused (e.g. screen went to background) before the delay finishes.
 Then the disposal of the scoped object is canceled, but the object is still marked for disposal at a later stage.
     - This can happen when the application goes through a configuration change and the container Activity is recreated.